ctb/titus-blog/src/2015-software-as-a-primary-product-of-science.rst

 technical debt <http://en.wikipedia.org/wiki/Technical_debt>`__.
 (In the grant I am proposing to decrease this to ~50%.)

-I'm having trouble justfying this dichotomy mentally myself, and I can only imagine what the reviewers might think (although hopefully they will only glance at the budget ;).
+I'm having trouble justifying this dichotomy mentally myself, and I can only imagine what the reviewers might think (although hopefully they will only glance at the budget ;).